-The College also houses the Center for Environmental Management of Military Lands which is a team of environmental professionals experienced in the conservation and sustainable management of natural and cultural resources on Department of Defense lands.
+The College also houses the Center for Environmental Management of Military Lands, CEMML, which is a team of environmental professionals experienced in the conservation and sustainable management of natural and cultural resources on Department of Defense lands.

 The scope of the College’s programs is more broadly based than most natural resources schools.
 There are ten undergraduate curricula, most with specialized concentrations or designated areas of further study.
 Undergraduate majors in all five departments lead to the Bachelor of Science degree, which requires a minimum of 120 credits.
 A minimum of 42 credits in upper division courses is required for all majors.